 Can People Change?
-The Inner Dialogue Of Lasting Change
+Lasting Change For Personal Growth And Mental Health

 You might’ve grown up hearing phrases like, “a leopard can’t change its spots” or “you can’t teach an old dog new tricks,” both of which suggest that people don’t change.
 However, through research, we are learning that those old idioms are untrue.
 Despite the historical belief that people can’t change, there’s scientific evidence to suggest the opposite: people can and do change.
 You can change your behaviors, thoughts, work ethic, and even personality traits.
 Like most goals in life, though, you must want change, and you must put in the work to make it happen.